salabim/istr/readme.md

 ```
 is True.

-But istrs are also strings.
+But istrs are actually strings!
 So

 ```
 twenty == '20'